PerceivingSystems/bedlam_render/README.md

 If you are looking for code to train and evaluate the ML models from the paper then please visit this repository: https://github.com/pixelite1201/BEDLAM

+If you are looking for clothing processing code then please visit this repository: https://github.com/PerceivingSystems/bedlam_clothing

 # Render Pipeline

 ## Data preparation